Jerommeke4/node_contact_api/README.md

 * When installing seperately install a nodejs compatible server, deploy the code there and run the following commands:
     * `npm install`
     * `npm start`
+    * Update the config.json file to use your own mongoDB host
     * and again go to `http://docker_host:3000/contact`

 Data